bombchus/z64-music-wiki/docs/advanced/mus.md

 </div>

 !!! warning
     Despite SEQ64 calling `.mus` files Music Macro Language (MML)[^1], they are *not* Music Macro Language.
-MML is well defined and is a sub-language of BASIC, however modern MML notation is quite different than the original MML's BASIC notation; `.mus` files are a sub-language of Assembly (ASM) and should avoid being named "Music Macro Language" and instead be named "Music Assembly Language (MAL)".
+MML is well-defined and is a sub-language of BASIC.
+However, modern MML notation is quite different from the original MML's BASIC notation.
+Music Assembly Language (`.mus`) files are a sub-language of Assembly (ASM) and should avoid being named "Music Macro Language".
+Instead, `.mus` files should be named "Music Assembly Language (MAL)".

 ## placeholder
 placeholder